ChenSizhe13893461199/Fecal_Microbiota_Transplantation_HGT_Project/README.md

 - Lastly, implement FMT-HGTector by inputting commands of __"nohup ./HGT_main_implementing.sh &"__, and the FMT-HGTector pipeline will automatically start.

   #### Result and Explanation
-- After implementing FMT-HGTector, users will obtain a .xlsx table and seperate .txt report for each FMT under directory path "HGT1_filtered".
+- After implementing FMT-HGTector, users will obtain a .xlsx table and seperate .txt report.
 The .xlsx table looks like the following format:

 ![](workflow7.png)